Rajdeep-1508/WeatherApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+# Create the project using angular CLI by the command.
+Run `ng new <project_name>` to create the project.
+Make sure that npm is installed if not run `npm install` in the CLI.

+# API used in this project.
+Rapid API `Weather by API Dojo`.
+Create an account in Rapid API and subscribe the `Weather by API Dojo` to use it.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.